Wissal-Chbani/First-Bootstrap-Project-Surf-Website/README.md

 Through this project, I hope to improve my skills in front-end web development and become proficient in using Bootstrap as a versatile tool for building responsive websites.

+## Figma Prototype

+Explore the Figma prototype to see the design and layout of the website:

+[View Figma Prototype](https://www.figma.com/file/NemIqJiEWzZRdVF9Fo2pUJ/50-Different-Style-Buttons-(Community)?type=design&node-id=31%3A17&mode=dev&t=uisNnEBaEZabpZzb-1)